Optimally frequency synchronized networks of non identical Kuramoto oscillators: Algorithm

 which measures the relative importance of intra-community connections.
 For example, when there are no connections between the ${\cal C}_{i}$, ${\cal M}$ is maximum and equal to $1.0$.
 However, more than its numerical value in itself, what is important is to compare the result to the value ${\cal M}_{rand}$ it would have for any partition of 3 distincts sets $\left\{Q_{1}, Q_{2}, Q_{3}\right\}$ with cardinals: $\#(Q_{i})=\#({\cal C}_{i}),i=1..3$ but constituted at random.
 Note that, contrary to the graph theory case where this latter value can be analytically derived, here the distribution $W_{ij}$ is only numerically known.
-This is a difficulty that we will have to face several times throughout this study, so it's worth proceed, at least the first time, in a detailed way: First we randomly generate a permutation $\pi$ of the set $\left\{1,2...N\right\}$ and apply it on $\left\{ {\cal C}_{1}, {\cal C}_{2}, {\cal C}_{3} \right\}$ to create a new partition $\left\{ {\cal Q}_{1}, {\cal Q}_{2}, {\cal Q}_{3} \right\}$ with the same number of elements.
-We then compute ${\cal M}(\pi)$ for a large number of random permutations $\pi$, which then allows the computation of a well defined mean value ${\cal M}_{rand}$ and standard deviation $\sigma$.
+This is a difficulty that we will face several times throughout this study such it's worthwhile, at least for this first time, to proceed in a detailed way: First we randomly generate a permutation $\pi$ of the set $\left\{1,2...N\right\}$ and apply it on $\left\{ {\cal C}_{1}, {\cal C}_{2}, {\cal C}_{3} \right\}$ to create a new partition $\left\{ {\cal Q}_{1}, {\cal Q}_{2}, {\cal Q}_{3} \right\}$ with the same number of elements.
+Then we compute ${\cal M}(\pi)$ for a large number of random permutations $\pi$ and derive a well-defined mean value ${\cal M}_{rand}$ and standard deviation $\sigma$.
 Fig.\ref{fig5} shows that the resulting probability density function (PDF) of ${\cal M}(\pi)$ obtained after $6 \, 10^6$ random permutations is very close to a Gaussian curve.
 The convergence is very fast and we do check that the result is unchanged for $5 \, 10^5$, $10^6$ and $6 \, 10^6$ random draws.
 Numerically we find ${\cal M} \simeq 0.46$ which is only about $\simeq 1.36$ standard deviations from the mean value and does not exclude a result only due to chance.
 Therefore the existence of a community is not a sure result.